International Student Experience

 Paying Your Tuition and Residence Fees from Outside Canada?

-The University of Toronto has authorized fee payment service providers Convera and Flywire to process incoming international student tuition and residence fee payments for the University.
+The University of Toronto has authorized fee payment service providers Convera and Flywire to process incoming international student tuition and residence fee payments for the university.

 Log into ACORN to see the two fee payment service providers on the “How to Make a Payment” page and click on the Convera or Flywire links.
 For more details, visit the Student Accounts webpage.